virtual-labs/exp-design-piezoelectric-sensor-coep/experiment/procedure.md

 ### Configuration :
 - Select the material.
-- Select Length, Thickness, Width of material and configure.
+- Select length, thickness, width of material and configure.
-- Click on Next Level.
+- Click on "Next Level".

 ### Calculations :
-- Enter the Force between 1 to 50 (N).
+- Enter the force between 1 to 50 (N).
-- Calculate pressure and enter it's value if the value is correct further calculations will be enabled and if the value is Incorrect then formula followed by correct answer will be displayed after 3 attempts.
+- Calculate pressure and enter it's value if the value is correct further calculations will be enabled and if the value is incorrect then formula followed by correct answer will be displayed after 3 attempts.
-- Calculate output voltage and enter it's value, if the value is correct further calculations will be enabled and if the value is Incorrect then formula followed by correct answer will be displayed after 3 attempts.
+- Calculate output voltage and enter it's value, if the value is correct further calculations will be enabled and if the value is incorrect then formula followed by correct answer will be displayed after 3 attempts.
-- Calculate Charge Q, after calculating correct answer click on Next Reading button and similarly calculate other 4 readings for the same material.
+- Calculate charge Q, after calculating correct answer click on "Next Reading" button and similarly calculate other 4 readings for the same material.
 - After calculating 5 readings select another material from the top and repeat the same process by selecting another material.
 - After recording 5 readings for the new material, click the "Compare with Previous Material" button.